-Tucked into its Toronto neighbourhood of long, narrow lots on Maple treed streets, this house design by Dubbledam Architecture + Design achieves the perfect dovetail of green integration on all three levels of the home.
+Tucked into its Toronto neighbourhood of long, narrow lots on Maple treed streets, this sustainable house design by Dubbledam Architecture + Design achieves the perfect dovetail of green integration on all three levels of the home.

 Light streams through every room from maximum passive solar exposure at the front, rear and top of the house and, although it is easy to see why “Skygarden” defines the project, it would be equally fair to recognize the garden influence in the kitchen, the living room, and the bathroom.

 Astonishingly, this is not a new house, but a renovation of a century old, 225 square metre small-lot house that takes advantage of all the active sustainable systems and integrates them with as many low-cost passive sustainable strategies as possible.
 This is what is really meant by “urban renewal.”

 Twentieth-century buildings that no longer meet today’s standards and tastes need not fall under a wave of demolition.
 Indeed, this renovated house design is organized around the old central stairway that now also functions as both a light well and a ventilation chimney, allowing the house to achieve impressive energy performance levels close to Passive House standards.

 Retaining the existing shell, Skygarden House employs sustainable design strategies to open up the interior space while still occupying the same small footprint on the street.
 Outdoor living space is available on each level, and a green roof and paved, low-maintenance, plant filled backyard, provide a physical and emotional oasis.